wronawiktor/docs/docs/containers/create-base-image.md

 Check [Debian Release](https://www.debian.org/releases/) and [Ubuntu Release](https://wiki.ubuntu.com/Releases) names and choose your favorite release.

-In terminal install Debian or Ubuntu in chroot directory
+Install Debian or Ubuntu in the `chroot` directory using the terminal:

 ```shell
 sudo debootstrap bullseye bullseye
 ```

-After installation will finish, check status of it:
+After the installation is finished, check its status:

 ```shell
 cd bullseye